jordanallybrown/calculator/README.md

 #### **Implementation**
 - Evaluates the user's infix expression, converts to postfix, and then computes result.
 - Implement Stack (LIFO) using a Singly LinkedList as the underlying data structure
+- Use the Factory Design Pattern to create different types of operators (instead of using switch cases) so that additional operators in the future are easily extended

 ## View
 #### **Description**